Axway/api-builder-docs/content/en/docs/how_to/track_usage_for_your_subscription.md

 Notice that in this example, 6 transactions were tracked against the "Staging" environment, but they were not counted against this organization's monthly quota.
 This is because only transactions in production environments will count towards the organization's monthly quota.

-{{% alert title="Quota" color="primary" %}}Depending on your subscription, your quota may be tokens or transactions.
+{{% alert title="Note" color="primary" %}}Depending on your subscription, your quota may be tokens or transactions.
 The screen above will look slightly different when your quota is transactions.{{% /alert %}}

 ### Verify usage in production environments